Pascal-Institute/kokonut/README.md

 Optional:

 - Set `KOKONUT_FULLNODE_REWARD_RECEIVER` to control where the onboarding reward is credited for the Full Node (defaults to the Full Node's own URL as seen by the server).
+- Set `KOKONUT_ADVERTISE_ADDRESS` to the publicly reachable base URL for this Full Node (used as the source address for propagation so other Full Nodes can pull your chain correctly).

 #### 3. Run Light Node (Wallet)